PlayCover/PlayBook/PlayBook/src/settings/miscellaneous.md

 This feature is meant for development and testing purposes only, and should not be enabled unless you know what you are doing.

+### Inject/Remove PlayTools

+By default, PlayTools are injected into the app when you add it to the App Library.
+PlayTools allows you to use keymapping, mouse mapping, change iOS device identifier, set custom resolutions, and more.
+However, these features may not be necessary for certain apps and may even cause issues.
+If the app you are using is not working properly as expected, you can try removing PlayTools.

 ###### This information is up-to-date as of PlayCover `2.0.2`